Southern Minnesota Short & Sweet Bike Trails

 A multi-purpose bike and pedestrian trail from Luverne to the striking rock formations of Blue Mounds State Park, across rolling prairies.
 The city of Luverne plans to make this trail a part of the 6-mile Luverne Loop city trail in the future.

-Casey Jones State Trail: 18.5 Miles
+Casey Jones State Trail: 18.5 Miles in three segments

 Pipestone and Currie, MN